IgorMagellan/FzOAM/README.md

 ![Скриншот 3](http://images.vfl.ru/ii/1636991615/297ce939/36696491_s.jpg)
 </div>

+**_KillerBG wroted:_**
-> Hello, fellow walkers, runners, bikers, hikers and mountaineers!
+>Hello, fellow walkers, runners, bikers, hikers and mountaineers!
 >
-> While searching for the best map and theme source I've found two great projects:
+>While searching for the best map and theme source I've found two great projects:
-> 1. OpenAndroMaps is already a huge one, with well tuned maps and many themes (Thank You!).
+>1.
+OpenAndroMaps is already a huge one, with well tuned maps and many themes (Thank You!).
-> Unfortunately in my opinion, none of them was easy to read and/or detailed enough.
+>Unfortunately in my opinion, none of them was easy to read and/or detailed enough.
-> 2. Freizeitkarte on the other hand isn't that widespread, but is an impressive project (Thank You!).
+>2.
+Freizeitkarte on the other hand isn't that widespread, but is an impressive project (Thank You!).
-> It is far more detailed and has really good themes.
+>It is far more detailed and has really good themes.
-> The only major flaw was that the theme details appear too late when zooming.
+>The only major flaw was that the theme details appear too late when zooming.
 >
 > I wasn't brave enough to tune the zoom level for every detail,
 > but tried adding the useful landscape details to the feature rich Elements theme for OAM.